 According to Audubon’s coverage of avian gaping mechanics, birds built for this style of foraging have stronger muscles for opening the bill than closing it, and their skull shape allows them to focus their eyes directly down the length of the bill to see what the probing motion exposes.

 The Missouri Department of Conservation notes that starlings have unusually adapted jaw muscles that work in the opposite way most birds do, using most of their strength to force the bill open rather than clamp it shut, which allows them to pry into soil and uncover hidden prey.
-This single anatomical fact matters most when thinking about feeder strategy, because it means the bird is extracting food from locations and substrates that seed-cracking songbirds simply cannot reach.

 In a frozen winter lawn, this ability lets starlings probe for crane fly larvae and other soil invertebrates that remain alive underground at temperatures where surface foraging by other birds becomes impossible.